CornellDataScience/education-blogs/_posts/2022-04-14-senior-interviews.md

 Some other skills touched on by Bonnie are NLP and RL.
 These are areas not usually taught until upper-level courses at Cornell, so being exposed to them earlier through CDS projects is instrumental in giving you the leg up in interviews and such.
 This is similar to an aspect David mentioned which is being able to learn SQL, a database language highly valued in industry, through DE prior to being exposed to it in his coursework.

-### Skills Widely Valued
+#### Skills Widely Valued

 Speaking a bit more broadly, the graduating members were able to share some of their thoughts on skills that are widely valued in industry/research.

 Cora remarked on the importance of getting experience working on projects in general.
 Whether it be personal projects, or collaborations, you learn a variety of skills and tools.

-The ability to learn and adapt quickly was touched on by both Stephen, Oscar, and Bonnie.
-Joining a new team as an intern or research assistant can be overwhelming but if you're able to understand your role and learn how to begin contributing quickly, it will set you apart in the long run.
+The ability to learn and adapt quickly was touched on by Stephen, Oscar, and Bonnie.
+Joining a new team as an intern or research assistant can be overwhelming but if you're able to understand your role and quickly learn how to begin contributing, it will set you apart in the long run.
 Lots of companies don’t necessarily care what you already know to a certain extent, just how diligent you are when it comes to learning new things.

 Being curious and learning to apply previous experience to new jobs are two skills Bonnie mentioned.
 Understanding which questions are important over time and things to be on the lookout for are commonalities that can carry between companies/industries.
 Staying engaged and curious about problems during your experiences is very important.
 You’ll stand out as an employee/student/researcher just by constantly paying attention and being willing to contribute.